cjspj/VM_SIEM_Lab/README.md

 # Description
-My goal for this project is to learn, document, configure, modify, and manage a SIEM (Security information and event management), for my home network.
-As well as implement cybersecurity tools to practice with.
+My goal for this project is to get first hand experience using a SIEM (Security information and event management) and setup a VM (Virtual Machine)
-And have it running 24/7 to analyze and log events.

 # Tools
 - VMware Workstation Pro